mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

         return lat_min + y + 1, lon_min + x + 1

-The end result of this technology is that these two methods were found to be a couple thousand times faster than the naive search of the entire grid for the default on-road-with-EMFAC simulations.
+The end result is that the above technology is a couple thousand times faster than the naive search of the entire grid.

 ## Developing for ESTA